cornernote/minetest-skyblock/README.txt

 SINGLEPLAYER MAP
 ----------------------------------

-I have included 2 worldedit schems that will allow you to load the L-shaped map that you may be familiar with.
+I have included 2 worldedit schems that will allow you to load the L-shaped map similar to the video above.

 schems/skyblock.we      <-- just the dirt
 schems/skyblock_plus.we <-- dirt, chest and tree